venkataraokadari/conversational-agent-application-starter-kit/README.md

     }
     ```

-  5. If necessary, install [Node.js](http://nodejs.org/) on your system.
+  5. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
 Installing Node.js will also install the `npm` command.

   6. Install any dependencies that the application requires: